5 min read

 What’s especially striking is how easily we accept these beliefs as absolute truths, rarely pausing to question them.
 Once planted, they shape our lives for years — sometimes even a lifetime — unless we consciously challenge them and commit to change.

-It’s like planting an orange tree: once it’s in the ground, it will keep producing oranges.
+Think of it as planting an orange tree: once it’s in the ground, it will keep producing oranges.
 It won’t suddenly grow olives.

 Unlike planting a tree — where we know exactly what kind of fruit it will bear — our subconscious beliefs were mostly planted by others, often without our awareness.
 We don’t always know what kind of tree is growing inside us until much later.
 We have to wait, observe, and see what kind of fruit our beliefs produce as life unfolds.